 Hydraulic Disc Brake Offer Plenty Of Stopping Power

-The brakes on the UP are Promax Solv3 ST with a 140mm rotor in the back and a 160mm rotor on the front wheel.
+The brakes on the UP are Promax Solv3 ST with a 160mm rotors both front and back.
 The hydraulic disc brakes provide a powerful stop along with easy modulation thanks to the appropriately sized levers and quality construction.
 As mentioned above, the brake levers fit well with the shifter and there is room for a dropper post lever thanks to the “one-by” front chainring.

 Out on the trail, our son was able to easily feather the brakes and glide down some extremely steep descents.
 Urban riding is much quicker on the e-bike, and he had a few instances where he needed to lay down on the brakes pretty hard for some pedestrians.
 Every riding situation has been an absolute joy with this bike thanks to the quality build and thoughtful changes like the smaller brake levers.